 We will monitor absence via our PRAISE Code - Attendance Pyramid.
 Attendance is categorised as either green - good attendance, amber - attendance that is causing concern, or red - attendance that is likely to affect attainment and may lead to legal action being taken.
-In 2021-22 the boundaries are green 96% and over, amber 95% - 90% and red below 90%.
+In 2024-25 the boundaries are green 96% and over, amber 95% - 90% and red below 90%.
 We will not authorise absence for any reason if a student's attendance has fallen below 90% unless medical evidence is provided.
-If a child is self isolating due to contact with a positive case of Covid they will be marked with an X on the register.